Frequently Asked Questions

-- Scotland was the one of the first countries in the world where electricity was harnessed from the water around us.
+- Scotland was the one of the first countries in the world to harness electricity from its waters.
 That legacy is still visible - Scotland's ambitious hydro building programme in the 1950s and 1960s resulted in infrastructure which still produces electricity today.

 - More hydro schemes are in the pipeline and the Scottish Hydropower Resource Study found that there could be as much economically viable untapped hydropower potential to power a quarter of Scotland's homes.